Volvo ABS Anti-skid Service Required

 What does Volvo ABS Anti Skid Service Required Mean?

 If your Volvo has traction or stability control, those systems get disabled since they depend on the ABS to function properly.
-If you continue to drive with the ABS light on, the check engine light may also come on.
+The check engine light may also come on if you continue driving with the ABS light.
 The car may even go into limp mode or even stall while driving.

-In addition to the ABS light, you may experience one or more of the following symptoms.
+In addition to the ABS light, you may experience one or more symptoms.

 - ABS Service Required